matteoserva/GraphLLM/README.md

 - cd GraphLLM

 ## python dependencies
+### Required
 TBD.
 When a missing dependency occurs, run `pip3 install {dependency}`
+### optional
+There are optional dependencies for the extra features:
+- pdfminer.six for converting PDF files
+- justpy for the web server
+- selenium for the web scraping tool
+- firefox and its Webdriver, for the web scraping tool

 ## hello world
 The example runs a python node that prints `hello world` multiple times.